Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 Following the initialization of $h_c$ and $h_f$, we set the bounds for the interface radius.
 With these mesh sizes, we also define $N_r$, which is the number of radii to evaluate for every velocity field.
 Here, $N_r$ is equivalent to over three times as many coarse cells fit between $r_{\max}$ and $r_{\min}$.
-Then, we enter the outermost data production loop, where we repeatedly generate divergence-free, random velocity fields $\mathcal{V}_i(\vv{x})$, for $i = 1, 2, ..., N_F$.
-In this study, we have realized $\mathcal{V}_i(\vv{x})$ as superpositions of sinusoidal waves \cite{Saad;Sutherland;CommOnRandomVelFields;2016}, as implemented by \cite{Bar-Sinai;Hoyer;Hickey;Brenner;LearningData-DrivenPDEs;2019} and \cite{Zhuang;etal;LrndDiscForPassSclrAdvctn2D;2021}.
-Subsequently, we normalize these fields so that $\max{||\mathcal{V}_i(\vv{x})||} = 1$.
+Then, we enter the outermost data production loop, where we repeatedly generate divergence-free, random velocity fields $\mathcal{V}_i(\cdot)$, for $i = 1, 2, ..., N_F$.
+In this study, we have realized $\mathcal{V}_i(\cdot)$ as a smooth field constructed from superpositions of sinusoidal waves \cite{Saad;Sutherland;CommOnRandomVelFields;2016}, as implemented by \cite{Bar-Sinai;Hoyer;Hickey;Brenner;LearningData-DrivenPDEs;2019} and \cite{Zhuang;etal;LrndDiscForPassSclrAdvctn2D;2021}.
+Subsequently, we normalize these fields so that $\max{||\mathcal{V}_i(\vv{x})||} = 1$, for all $\vv{x} \in \Omega$.